-While there are helpful things to say, and things to avoid saying, there is no perfect blueprint or script to follow in supporting a loved one who has suffered sexual assault or abuse.
-Each survivor is unique, as is his/her recovery process.
+When supporting your loved one, there are helpful things to say and things to avoid saying.
+However, there is no perfect blueprint or script to follow.
+Each survivor is unique, as is their recovery process.
 Supporting your loved one is a process that will take time and will include some trial and error, some good days and bad.
 No one expects you to have all the answers, nor should you expect to.